-While the benefits of MSA are manifold, the fact that it operates with various individual components means that organizations need to have consistent policies for authentication and authorization across each segment.
-This added security risk can be a significant barrier in a company’s plans to modernize its architecture—but it’s one that can be overcome.
+While the benefits of MSA are manifold, the fact that it operates with various individual components means that organisations need to have consistent policies for authentication and authorisation across each segment.
+This added security risk can be a significant barrier in a company’s plans to modernise its architecture—but it’s one that can be overcome.

 The value of moving to microservices

-Whereas monolithic architecture can be static and hard to scale, MSA provides enterprises with the flexibility they need to modernize their organization and accelerate their pace of change.
+Whereas monolithic architecture can be static and hard to scale, MSA provides enterprises with the flexibility they need to modernise their organisation and accelerate their pace of change.
 Migrating from a monolithic system to an ecosystem of microservices is a big move, but one that can enhance core capabilities, and the ability to deliver value faster.

 Microservices provide a wide range of benefits over their monolithic counterparts: